MichalMarsalek/CHT/cs/README.md

 # The C# library

 The `ChtSerializer` class is used to `Serialize`/`Deserialize` values to/from CHT.
 CHT does not inherently define any types and their serializations.
 To convert between CHT nodes and CLR types the `ChtSerializer` needs a collection of mappers - implementations of `IChtMapper`.
 These mappers can be defined by the user, but some common mappers are predefined and can be registered using extension methods: `AddStringMapper`, `AddObjectMapper`, `AddEnumMapper`, `AddIntMapper`, etc., or all at once using `AddCommonMappers`.
-The predefined object mapper and enum mapper read attributes `ChtFlattenAttribute`, `ChtIgnoreAttribute`, `ChtTypeAttribute`.
+The predefined object mapper and enum mapper read attributes `ChtIgnoreAttribute`, `ChtTypeAttribute`.
 If the predefined enum mapper is to be used for deserialization, it either always needs a precise target or they need to be provided with a collection of supported types.
 If the predefined object mapper is to be used for deserialization, it needs to be provided with a collection of supported types.
+The object mapper flattens `List<T>` properties.

 Types and serializer for the AST example can be defined as: